 The backgrounds of the regular members will be varied in order to promote complete and adequate reviews of the types of research activities commonly reviewed by the IRB.
+The regular members will consist of individuals with specific scientific and clinical expertise required to protect the rights and welfare of research participants.
 The regular members will be capable of reviewing research proposals in terms of regulations, applicable law, and standards of professional conduct and practice.

 The Director, Deputy Director and Associate Director, Human Research Protections Program will be voting members of one or more IRBs, so that each IRB has a representative of the senior management staff of the HRPP.
 Wherever practicable, the fraction of members on biomedical IRBs who are VA employees should approximate the fraction of studies that are conducted with VA support or in VA facilities.
 For the past decade, this has averaged approximately 25% of the overall review and oversight workload of the IRBs.
 All biomedical IRBs will have at least two VA-salaried (at 5/8ths or more) in accordance with VASDHS policy.
-At least one of the VA members of the IRB must be present during the review of VA research
+At least one of the VA members of the IRB must be present during the review of VA research.

 Regular members are expected to make every effort to attend each meeting of IRB, and their presence or absence will be used in establishing a quorum for each meeting.
 A quorum is composed of a majority of the regular members of the IRB.
-Performance standards apply to committee participation: each member must, on an annual basis, attend at least eight of 12 monthly meetings, and
+Performance standards apply to committee participation: each member must, on an annual basis, attend at least eight of 12 monthly meetings, and submit reviews for at least 10 of 12 monthly meetings.